JuliaLang/julia/doc/stdlib/base.rst

    The highest finite value representable by the given floating-point type

+.. function:: maxintfloat(type)

+   The largest integer losslessly representable by the given floating-point type

 .. function:: sizeof(type)

    Size, in bytes, of the canonical binary representation of the given type, if any.